siberianfox/tinygwiki/TinyG-Configuration.md

 </pre>

 ### $1TR - Travel per Revolution
 This is the amount of travel of the mapped axis per motor revolution.
 It is in mm or inches for X, Y or Z axes, or in degrees for A, B and C axes.
 The XYZ value will be interpreted and echoed in the prevailing units; G20 sets inches, G21 sets mm.
-ABC values are always in degrees. _(Note: this last is in error right now - rotaries are reported in linear terms)_
+ABC values are always in degrees. _(Note: this last bit is in error right now - rotaries are reported in linear terms)_

 For XYZ this value is usually the result of the lead screw pitch or pulley circumference.
 A 10 TPI leadscrew moves 0.100" / revolution.
 A 0.500" diameter pulley will travel 3.14159" per revolution, absent any other gearing.
 A typical value for a Shapeoko or Reprap belt driven machine is on the order of 36.540 mm per revolution.
 Don't take this as exact - you will need to do your own calibration on your machine to get this setting exact.